 Reassuring your child

-Your child may be concerned that her peers are more or less developed than she is.
+Your child may be concerned that their peers are more or less developed than they are.
 Explain to your child that kids of the same age may be at different stages of puberty.
-Your child’s growth, whether slow or fast, is happening at the right rate for her.
+Your child’s growth, whether slow or fast, is happening at the right rate for them.

-Help your child adjust to her changing body.
+Help your child adjust to their changing body.
 Offer solutions for body odor and acne (such as bathing more often, using deodorant, and using acne products).

-Your child will likely feel uncomfortable discussing sexual changes with you.
-Let her know you are there to talk to.
-You may also consider giving your child a book with information about puberty that she can read on her own.
+Your child will likely feel uncomfortable talking about sexual changes with you.
+Let them know you're there to talk to.
+You may also think about giving your child a book with information about puberty that they can read on their own.

 Exams during puberty

-As puberty begins, it’s important for your daughter to see her healthcare provider once a year.
-Continue bringing her in for regular health screenings, at least once a year.
-Know that, throughout puberty, health screenings will involve exam of your child without clothes.
-This lets the healthcare provider see how your daughter is progressing physically through puberty.
+As puberty begins, it’s important for your child to see their healthcare provider once a year.
+Keep bringing her in for regular health screenings, at least once a year.
+Know that, during puberty, health screenings will include an exam of your child without clothes.
+This lets the healthcare provider see how your child is progressing physically through puberty.
 Reassure your child that this exam is normal and expected.
-Also, parents may be asked to leave the room during a portion of the exam.
+Also, parents may be asked to leave the room for part of the exam.
 This is so the child and the healthcare provider can have an honest and open discussion.
 If you have any questions or concerns, talk to your child’s healthcare provider.

 © 2000-2022 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.